Why are we the only ones?

 - Mild to moderate adenomyosis

 One of the advantages of a resection technique is that all of the specimen –not a portion of it—is sent to the pathology lab to be analyzed.
 That’s an important screen for endometrial cancer, its precursors and adenomyosis.

 I know of no other physician in the United States, Europe, Canada, South and Central America who performs this procedure.
 There are physicians that have performed reoperative hysteroscopic surgery–I know of one physician in Hamilton, Ontario who performs this procedure, but without ultrasound guidance.
 In recent years I have written numerous articles in peer-reviewed journals (see below) and have been invited to speak at many international gatherings of physicians.
 It is my sincere hope that we can influence others around the country and in other parts of the world to adopt this technique.

-As of this writing (January 10, 2018) we have performed over ___ ultrasound-guided reoperative hysteroscopic surgeries over the past 25 years and we have written numerous scientific papers on this subject.
+As of this writing (October 7, 2019) we have performed almost 600 ultrasound-guided reoperative hysteroscopic surgeries over the past 25 years and we have written numerous scientific papers on this subject.
 Our first report in the medical literature dates back to 2001.
 Here is a sampling of the papers we’re written just on the subject of endometrial ablation failure and its management.

 Wortman M, Daggett A. Reoperative hysteroscopic surgery in the management of patients who fail endometrial ablation and resection.
 J. Am Assoc.
 Gynecol Laparosc.
 Vol 8 No. 2; 2001:272-277.

 Wortman M. Ultrasound Guided Reoperative Hysteroscopy: Managing Endometrial Ablation Failures.
 Surg Tech International.
 2012; 21:163-69.